-If you book your auto rental with your TD First Class Travel® Visa Infinite* credit card, you can upgrade your ride.
-You are also covered for 48 consecutive days.
-If you are in an accident and the driver was not legally intoxicated and there was no violation of the rental agreement by the primary cardholder, each accident has a maximum insurance payout of $2,000,000.†
+If you book your auto rental with your TD First Class Travel® Visa Infinite* credit card, you are covered for 48 consecutive days.
+If you are in an accident, the driver must not be legally intoxicated and there must have been no violation of the rental agreement by the primary cardholder.

 TD First Class Travel® Visa Infinite*’s other benefits

-The extended warranty and purchase protection are basically a prerequisite for any decent credit card nowadays.
 The most interesting thing to me is the click-to-pay feature and instant fraud alerts.
 It keeps pace with how customers expect banks to use technology to enable easy transactions but also immediate contact if fraud is suspected.
-Basically, it is a sign of good service.†
+Basically, it is a sign of good service.

 Who is the TD First Class Travel® Visa Infinite* credit card good for?

-You have to have a minimum personal annual income of $60,000 or an annual household income of at least $100,000 to qualify.
-The base earn rate is a decent 2 points per $1 spent, with more aggressive points for grocers, restaurants and recurring bills.
-The insurance is decent, too.†
+The base earn rate of the TD First Class Travel Visa Infinite is a decent 2 points per $1 spent, with more aggressive points for grocers, restaurants, travel and recurring bills.
+The insurance is decent, too.

-Amazon doesn’t have a points program but does let you use TD points for Amazon purchases.
-In essence, the TD First Class Travel® Visa Infinite* is your Amazon points card until Amazon credit cards come to Canada.
+Amazon lets you use TD points for Amazon purchases.
 The same goes for Starbucks, but in reverse.
-You earn 50% more points when you buy Starbucks with your TD First Class Travel® Visa Infinite* credit card.†
+You earn 50% more points when you buy Starbucks with your credit card.

 This card makes good in its promise to earn points on the little things.
-If you want to travel and don’t want to use Air Miles or Aeroplan, this travel card is a good choice.
-If you are interested in Amazon purchases and love your Starbucks, this is the only card for you.†
+If you want to travel and don’t want to use Aeroplan, this travel card is a good choice.
+If you are interested in Amazon purchases and love your Starbucks, this is the only card for you.

 TD First Class Travel® Visa Infinite* Rating